lionelc/documentdb/docs/v1/rbac-public-design.md

 For all the privileges below we need to

-- GRANT USAGE ON SCHEMA documentdb_api, mongo_catalog, mongo_api_v1, documentdb_core, mongo_data TO userName.
+- GRANT USAGE ON SCHEMA documentdb_api, documentdb_catalog, documentdb_api_v1, documentdb_core, documentdb_data TO userName.

 #### CreateRole and CreateUser